 The EU’s Blue Economy sectors are deeply embedded in the EU’s economy and broader political framework, underpinning efforts to achieve regional cooperation, climate resilience, and economic competitiveness while enhancing the health and biodiversity of marine environments.
 The Blue Economy is...

-Join us for a timely discussion on Cyprus’ priorities for its upcoming presidency of the Council of the EU, starting next January.
+Join us for a timely discussion on Cyprus’ priorities for its presidency of the Council of the EU, which has just started.
 Leading EU policymakers will explore – together with The Parliament’s editorial team – Cyprus strategic vision for Europe...

 Held annually in Germany, the Munich Security Conference brings together heads of state, defence leaders, and strategic thinkers to engage on the most pressing global security challenges.
 As Europe faces a more volatile geopolitical landscape, the outcomes of MSC increasingly...